ansys/grantami-dataflow-extensions/doc/source/user_guide/index.rst

 with Data Flow Designer, see the `Granta MI Data Flow Designer documentation
 <https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/Granta/v242/en/mi_data_flow_designer/index.html>`_.

-To implement your business logic, you should start from one of the :ref:`ref_grantami_dataflow_toolkit_examples`, and follow the steps listed below:
+To implement your business logic, you should start from one of the :ref:`ref_grantami_dataflow_toolkit_examples` and follow the steps listed below:

 1. Copy the code block from one of the examples to a local ``.py`` file.